Experience Add-On or Professional level MySLP SaaS

 This is set via the View / Layout setting.
 It determines the overall layout for the plugin based on 3 primary components: The Search Form, The Map, and The Results.

 The Default With Font Tweaks Style is one of the styles that highlights locations and is a good starting point for testing this functionality.
 You can adjust the layout and styling afterwards to meet your specific design requirements.

 WPSLP – Select the Store Locator Plus entry in the side menu.

 MYSLP – Select Store Locator Plus in the side menu.

 Go to the Settings Tab and select the View subtab.

 Click on the activate button on Default With Font Tweaks in the style gallery.

 Store Locator Plus includes a default set of data fields that is included with every installation.
 Various add-on packs add extended data fields.

 The ability to categorize your locations using the WordPress category (taxonomy) system.
-The Categories Manager (Formerly known as Tagalong) is now part of the Power Add-on and it builds on the Store Locator Plus store_page taxonomy that is also used with the Pages portion of the Power Add-on.
+The Categories Manager (Formerly known as Tagalong) is part of the Power Add-on for WPSLP self managed customers, and available for the MYSLP Professional or higher plans) It builds on the Store Locator Plus store_page taxonomy that is also used with the Pages portion of the Power Add-on (for WPSLP stand alone).
 Build a “simple flat list” of categories or a hierarchical (parent/child) category structure.
 Once you’ve categorized locations you will find other added benefits on the user interface.